GPU Mode

 Real-time View

-To use GPU mode in the KeyShot Real-time View, select GPU mode on the Ribbon or Render, GPU mode from the Main Menu.
+To use GPU mode in the KeyShot Studio Real-time View, select GPU mode on the Ribbon or Render, GPU mode from the Main Menu.

 When GPU mode is active the CPU Usage drop-down in the Ribbon will be replaced with a GPU usage drop-down, listing the available GPUs.
-Here you can limit which GPUs are allocated for KeyShot.
+Here you can limit which GPUs are allocated for KeyShot Studio.
 You can also limit the GPU usage under Render, GPU Usage from the Main MenuHere the option is available even when GPU mode is not active, enabling you to set a limit before you enter GPU Mode.

 In the Heads Up Display you can observe the GPU rendering speed with Samples per second, as well as the Memory Usage.
-If the GPU runs out of memory, KeyShot will revert to CPU rendering.
+If the GPU runs out of memory, KeyShot Studio will revert to CPU rendering.

 Tip